-‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope & A Baby Scare [Video]
+‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope And A Baby Scare

 Friday, April 27

-Bill continues his scheme to get Steffy back and thinks nothing of using his son Wyatt to attain his goal.
+Bill continues his scheme to get Steffy back and thinks nothing of using his son, Wyatt, to attain his goal.
 Bold and the Beautiful spoilers suggest that Wyatt will try to win his dad’s favor by currying to his demands, and only realize when it’s too late that he is nothing but a pawn in Bill’s plans.